Benefits of using FeetFirst Hay

 - Correct nutritional profile for horses and ponies

-- Made from a mixture of grasses for slower release of sugar into the blood
+- Made from a mixture of grasses increasing the diversity of the diet

 - Slower chewing rates have been observed so they are truly trickle feeding